-In February 2019, the Board of Directors conducted the annual self-assessment of the composition, performance, conduct and dynamics characterising the Body and the Committees established within it.
+In February 2020, the Board also conducted the annual self-assessment of the composition, performance, conduct and dynamics characterising the Body and the Board Committees.

 A similar self-assessment was carried out by the Management Control Committee, to which reference is made in the relevant paragraph.